dynamsoft-docs/barcode-reader-docs-server/programming/java/release-notes/java-7.md

 ### NEW

-- Dynamsoft’s barcode recognition engine has been in existence since April, 2012.
+- Dynamsoft's barcode recognition engine has been in existence since April, 2012.
 It works as an add-on to our Dynamic Web TWAIN and Dynamic .NET TWAIN SDKs.
 In this new release, we are changing the product name to Dynamic Barcode Reader and the version to 1.0.
 - Updates in this version include 1D barcode improvements in accuracy and performance for Code 39 and Code128 recognition.
 Also image preprocessing is improved.
 For Code 128, the recognition ratio and speed have jumped up by as much as 30 percent.